-Accesses to asynchronous and Burst FLASH devices are composed of a number of Standard Access Phases.
+Accesses to asynchronous and Burst Flash devices are composed of a number of Standard Access Phases.
 There are seven Standard Access Phases:

+Address Phase (AP)

-Address Phase (AP), where the valid address is being put on the address bus.
+The phase in which the valid address is being put on the address bus.
 This phase is compulsory and can be repeated for slower devices.
 The falling edge of ALE signal can be used by devices to sample the valid address.
 The number of additional cycles (the number of LMB Clock cycles) is programmed as ADDRC parameter in BUSAPx and EMUBAP registers.

-When an access is performed to a Burst FLASH device, the start of the Address Phase is always synchronized to a rising edge of the appropriate ACLK signal.
+When an access is performed to a Burst Flash device, the start of the Address Phase is always synchronized to a rising edge of the appropriate ACLK signal.